crowjm/hetre85.github.io/_posts/2015-08-27-elixir-maps.md

 layout: post
 title:  "Elixir Nested Maps"
 date:   2015-08-27 21:45:00
-excerpt: Maps are key/value collections, great for storing cool_dogs
+excerpt: Maps are key/value collections, great for storing cool_dogs.
 ---

 So far, I have made it through the [elixir-lang](http://elixir-lang.org) getting started guide and about 30 pages into [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir).
 It's definitely been good to go over the material again since I don't have a lot of experience with functional programming.
 I went back over collections today.